matgomes/stolen-bike-challenge/README.md

 - The challenge is on!
 - Build a performant, clean and well-structured solution
 - Commit early and often.
 We want to be able to check your progress
-- Make your API public.
-Deploy it using the service of your choice (e.g. AWS, Heroku, Digital Ocean...)
 - Create a pull request
 - Please complete your working solution within 7 days of receiving this challenge, and be sure to notify us when it is ready for review.